-- 2.13.
-The affordable housing will be secured through Planning Obligations and will be funded through the provision of free serviced land; and by Registered Providers using their own resources, loans and if available, central government or Local Authority grants.
-Community Infrastructure Levy cannot be used to fund affordable housing. - 2.14.
+- 2.15.
+The affordable housing will be secured through planning obligations and will be funded through the provision of free serviced land; and by Registered Providers using their own resources, loans, and if available, central government or Local Authority grants.
+Community Infrastructure Levy cannot be used to fund affordable housing. - 2.16.
 The District Council will work with Registered Providers who are approved by the District Council.
-Registered Providers are expected to commit to participate in the Mid Sussex Common Housing Register and have a local management base - 2.15.
-Affordable housing providers who are not Registered Providers must be accredited by Homes England and must satisfy the District Council that they have appropriate local management arrangements, a commitment to creating sustainable local communities and a willingness to help the District Council to meet those housing needs identified as a priority for the district. - 2.16.
-Works should not begin on site on any development or phase of a development until the District Council approves in writing the identity of the Affordable Housing Provider(s) with responsibility for the provision of the affordable housing units on the development or phase of a development and the developer has entered into a contract with the Affordable Housing Provider(s) to deliver the affordable housing units.
-This requirement and the evidence to be provided will be detailed in the Planning Obligation. - 2.17.
+Registered Providers are expected to commit to participate in the Mid Sussex Common Housing Register and have a local management base. - 2.17.
+Affordable housing providers who are not Registered Providers must be accredited by the Homes and Communities Agency7 and must satisfy the District Council that they have appropriate local management arrangements, a commitment to creating sustainable local communities, and a willingness to help the District Council to meet those housing needs identified as a priority for the district. - 2.18.
+Works should not begin on site on any development or phase of a development until the District Council approves in writing the identity of the Affordable Housing Provider(s) with responsibility for the provision of the affordable housing units on the development or phase of a development, and the developer has entered into a contract with the Affordable Housing Provider(s) to deliver the affordable housing units.
+This requirement and the evidence to be provided will be detailed in the planning obligation. - 2.19.
 A principal requirement of the District Council is to ensure that the necessary serviced land is made available at nil cost for the subsequent construction of the requisite number of affordable housing units to meet needs identified as a priority for the district.
-This will be secured in a Planning Obligation.
+This will be secured in a planning obligation.